arno-di-loreto/apihandyman.io/_posts/2022-03-16-organizing-apis-in-layers-system-business-and-experience-apis.md

 # The API layer cake

 So, as you can see, not all APIs are equals, they're not on the same level.
-It's critical to understand that existing raw APIs (the system ones) are not to be accessible by many, too complex, possibly unsecured.
+It's critical to understand that existing raw APIs (the system ones) are not to be accessible by many, are too complex and possibly unsecured.
 Building business-oriented easy-to-use API façades are a good way to put lipstick on the API pig.
 Those business APIs will provide a cleaner API surface, allowing anyone to build anything on top of them.
 In last resort, for highly specific needs, you can build experience APIs providing tailor-made features.
-But don't fall into the one partner/consumer equals one API trap.
+But don't fall into the one partner/consumer equals one experience API trap.

-Here's a recap of the 3 API layers _(Add an array to describe the 3 layers, including the public/private and security concerns, reusability, ease of use)_
+Here's a recap of the 3 API layers: